klabir/WienerNetzeSmartMeterUltimate/README.md

 ![Total Consumption reset after smart meter hardware exchange](doc/Totalgetsreset.png)

-In this example, Wiener Netze Smart Meter hardware was exchanged twice, and Total Consumption (Zaehlerstand) got reset to zero 2 times.
+In this example, Wiener Netze Smart Meter hardware was exchanged, and Total Consumption (Zaehlerstand) got reset to zero.

 ## Energy Dashboard

-If you have a Smart Meter hardware exchange, we recommend using statistics with the main sensor: `sensor.zaehlpunkt`.
+If you have a Smart Meter hardware exchange, we recommend using statistics with suffix `_meter_read`.
 Otherwise your daily value can be wrong.

 ## After Changing Options